So you’re looking for the best tankless hot water heater?

 But wait; A word of caution for all our esteemed visitors.

-As always, every type of tankless water heater has its own limitations.
+As always, every type of tankless devices has its own limitations.
 For the gas powered units, the biggest drawback is always the upfront cost.
 This means that a gas powered model is more expensive than electric powered.
 Furthermore, the fact that these heaters emit fumes means that we’ll have to vent all the emissions outdoors.

 Fortunately, most brands already anticipate this issue and take all the right steps to sort it out.
 If you’re buying a gas or propane powered tankless heater for water, then chances are that they will include a proper venting kit with the purchase.